Skip to main content

 Layers Used: Layer 2 (Reasoning Receipt), Layer 6 (Iterative Drafts)

 After all three exercises, write a formal Decision Memo (500-700 words): your final position on the dilemma, the strongest arguments for and against, the stakeholders who bear the cost, and the specific conditions under which you would reverse your position.
 This memo is your Draft 1.
-Submit it to AI for review, revise (Draft 2), then finalize (Draft 3).
+Submit it to two different AI tools for review, revise (Draft 2), then finalize (Draft 3).

 Your Deliverable